 What film grain and digital noise have in common is that they are most apparent when you are taking photos in low light and need to use a higher sensitivity film, or a higher ISO setting on your digital camera.

 Film grain is perceived as more desirable than digital noise because it’s analogue rather than electronic and as such it’s non-uniform in size and shape.
 As I’ve already mentioned, it also largely lacks colour detail.
-With film grain there’s no red, green or blue dots in the underexposed areas of photographs, though in seriously underexposed shots you may experience a frame-wide green tinge with certain films.
+With film grain there’s no red, green or blue dots in the underexposed areas of photographs, though in seriously underexposed shots you may experience a frame-wide green or brown tinge with certain films.
 With film, the grain pattern can also be very fine, especially if you’re using a low sensitivity professional film.
-Digital noise is always the same size as pixels are uniform in size across a sensor.
+Digital noise is always the same size as pixels are uniform across a sensor.
 The human eye naturally picks up on patterns and colours, and so neat digital noise is much more noticeable than random film grain.
 In an underexposed area of a high ISO/ASA photograph, for example the shadows of an indoor portrait shot in low light, your eye is more likely to be drawn to the red, green and blue dots on the digital image than it would to the heavier grain on the same scene captured on film.

 Step #1: ETTR (Expose To The Right) and use your ISO

 Exposing To The Right is a technique used by film and digital photographers alike.
 The technique applies to low light photography but is good practice for daytime photography in strong light too.